Build in Security from Day 1 to Prevent Website Hacks

 Just like you build a security system into your house, you want to set up a security scanner for your website as soon as you build it.
 Security scanners look at your site both internally and externally to make sure that there are no known vulnerabilities.
 It will check your website for viruses as well.
 No security scanner is perfect, just like no home security system is perfect.
 But your website is more secure with one.

-A good scanner will look for things like Cross Site Scripting vulnerabilities among other things.
+A good scanner will look for things like cross-site scripting vulnerabilities among other things.
 These vulnerabilities can allow your site to be used in the attack of other sites or attacks on the end user themselves.

 SiteGround has a great scanning system available.
 I get regular emails from it telling me which sites it has scanned and either that they are all clear or that there is an issue I need to address…immediately.